mandyschen/Wordle/README.md

-# Wordle
+# Wordle Replica and AI Solver
-WORDLE REPLICA AND AI SOLVER

-CREATED BY: Mandy Chen

-CREATED IN: July 2022

-USES: Python
+## Summary

-SUMMARY: Terminal Wordle game with an AI solver including five levels of success, top intelligence level with average guess amount of 1 to 3 and success rate of 100%.
+Terminal Wordle game with an AI solver including five levels of success, top intelligence level with average guess amount of 1 to 3 and success rate of 100%.

+## Created
+Date: July 2022
+Program: Jane Street Academy of Math and Programming

+## Technologies
+Python